 The Bank is wholly owned by its immediate and ultimate parent company ProCredit Holding AG & Co.
-KGaA (Parent).
-As of 31 December 2019 and 31 December 2018, the following shareholders directly owned more than 5% of the total outstanding shares of the Parent.
-Other shareholders individually owned less than 5% of the outstanding shares.
-As at 31 December 2019 and 31 December 2018 the Group and Bank had no ultimate controlling party.
+KGaA (the Parent).
+As of 31 December 2021 and 31 December 2020, the following shareholders directly owned more than 5% of the total outstanding shares of the Parent: